kixlab/canvas/evaluation/README.md

 #### Visual Completeness

 - **Canvas Fill Ratio**
-  - **Definition:** Measures how much of the GT (ground truth) canvas area is filled by the generated design.
+  - **Definition:** Proportion of the generated canvas (root frame) occupied by foreground elements.
   - **Implementation Summary:**
-    - Parses bounding boxes from both GT and generated JSON files.
+    - Parses bounding boxes from the generated JSON only.
-    - Calculates the minimum bounding rectangle (canvas) that covers all GT boxes.
+    - Detects the root frame (depth==1) or falls back to the largest box as the canvas.
-    - Sums the area of all generated bounding boxes.
+    - Unions all visible non-canvas boxes that do not match the full canvas size.
-    - Computes the ratio: (total generated area) / (GT canvas area), clipped to 1.0.
+    - Computes `(union area) / (canvas area)` and clips the value to 1.0.
-    - Returns this ratio as the metric.
+    - Returns this value as the metric.
   - **Purpose:** Detects if the generated result is too small or leaves excessive empty space compared to GT.

 - **Pixel Fidelity (SSIM)**